gomorpheus/morpheus-docs/ha/percona.rst

-Database Tier Configuraiton
+configurationDatabase Tier Configuraiton
 ----------------------------------

 Installation and configuraiton of Percona XtraDB Cluster on CentOS/RHEL 7

 ..
-IMPORTANT:: This is a sample configuraiton only.
-Customer configuraitons and requirements will vary.
+IMPORTANT:: This is a sample configuration only.
+Customer configurations and requirements will vary.

 Requirements
 ^^^^^^^^^^^^